lucavallin/barco/README.md

 $ make clean
 ```

-Furthermore, the project includes a [Visual Studio Code](https://code.visualstudio.com/) configuration in `.vscode/` that can be used to run the built-in debugger (at this moment it is "disabled" since `barco` should be run as `root` and [Visual Studio Code](https://code.visualstudio.com/) does not have that option).
+Furthermore, the project includes a [Visual Studio Code](https://code.visualstudio.com/) configuration in `.vscode/` that can be used to run the built-in debugger (at this moment it is "disabled" since `barco` should be run as `root` and [CodeLLDB](https://github.com/vadimcn/codelldb) does not have that option).

 ## Structure